MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterAffinityRule.md

 `*-Job` cmdlets.
 To get the job results, use the [Receive-Job](https://go.microsoft.com/fwlink/?LinkID=113372) cmdlet.

-For more information about Windows PowerShell background jobs, see [about_Jobs](https://go.microsoft.com/fwlink/?LinkID=113251).
+For more information about PowerShell background jobs, see [about_Jobs](https://go.microsoft.com/fwlink/?LinkID=113251).

 ```yaml